 What is a single-stitch t-shirt vs double stitch?

 A single-stitch tee uses a single stitch hem with one line of stitching along the sleeve edge or bottom hem.
-A double-stitched tee uses a double stitch with two rows of stitching made by a twin-needle or double needle coverstitch machine.
-In plain English, what does single stitch t shirt mean comes down to one neat line versus two parallel lines.
+A double-stitched tee uses a double stitch with two rows of stitching made by a twin-needle or double-needle coverstitch machine.
+In plain English, what does a single-stitch t-shirt means comes down to one neat line versus two parallel lines.

 If you came here asking, what does single stitch look like, start at the hem.
 Flip it over and check both sides.
 You should see a clean lockstitch on top without visible looper threads on the face like a coverstitch shows.